cwi-swat/rebel2/readme.md

 ### Prerequisite
 - Rebel<sup>2</sup> is written in the [Rascal Meta Programming Language](https://www.rascal-mpl.org) and is integrated with the [Eclipse IDE](https://www.eclipse.org/downloads/packages/release/2020-06/r/eclipse-ide-rcp-and-rap-developers).
 You can follow the [Getting Started](https://www.rascal-mpl.org/start/) guide on the Rascal MPL website to setup Rascal and Eclipse.
 **Beware:** Currently (feb 2021) Rascal *only* works with Java 8.
 Newer version of Eclipse (post 2020-06) _only_ work with Java 11 and up.
 To make sure that you can install Rascal please download the [2020-06 Eclipse RCP and RAP developers version](https://www.eclipse.org/downloads/packages/release/2020-06/r/eclipse-ide-rcp-and-rap-developers) and not a newer version and make sure you use a Java _JDK version 8_!

-- Rebel<sup>2</sup> uses [AlleAlle](https://www.github.com/cwi-swat/allealle) (which in turn uses [Microsofts Z3 SMT solver]()) to check user defined properties.
-After installing Rascal and Eclipse please [download AlleAlle](https://github.com/cwi-swat/allealle/releases/tag/jan-2021) and follow [its installation instructions](https://github.com/cwi-swat/allealle/blob/master/README.md).
-Make sure that AlleAlle works before you install Rebel<sup>2</sup>.
+- Rebel<sup>2</sup> uses [AlleAlle](https://www.github.com/cwi-swat/allealle) which in turn uses [Microsofts Z3 SMT solver]() to check user defined properties.
+After installing Rascal and Eclipse please download and install [Microsofts Z3](https://www.github.com/microsoft/z3).
+Make sure that AlleAlle can find your locally installed Z3 instance.
+From the AlleAlle documentation: "You need to add the following option to the eclipse.ini file of your Eclipse installation: `-Dsolver.z3.path=<path to your local Z3 executable>`.
+The default path that is used if no path is configured is: `/usr/bin/`"

 ### Installation
-1. [Download a stable version of Rebel<sup>2</sup>](https://github.com/cwi-swat/rebel2/releases/tag/jan-2021) (or clone the master branch if you want to have the latest version of the language).
-2. Import the Rebel<sup>2</sup> project into you Eclipse Workspace (`File -> Import -> Existing Projects into Workspace`).
-You should now have both the Rebel<sup>2</sup> project and the AlleAlle project in your workspace.
+Rebel<sup>2</sup> can be installed as Eclipse plugin.
+After you have installed Rascal and verified that it worked you can install the Rebel<sup>2</sup> plugin:
+1. In Eclipse, open the menu `Help` -> `Install New Software...`.
+2. In the `Work with` text field enter `https://update.rascal-mpl.org/libs'.
+3. From the `Rascal Libraries` dropdown, select `allealle_feature`, `rebel2_feature` and the `salix_feature`.
+4. Click the `Next` button on the following confirmation dialogs.
+5. Restart Eclipse.

+Rebel<sup>2</sup> is now installed.
+Files with the `.rebel` extension will be parsed as Rebel<sup>2</sup> specifications.
+You do not have to create a special 'Rebel<sup>2</sup>' Eclipse project, you can add specifications to any Eclipse project.

+You should add the `Console` to your Eclipse perspective.
+Rebel<sup>2</sup> will output information to this console.
+To add this console to your perspective do the following:
+- Go to `Window` -> `Show View` -> `Other...`
+- Select `General` -> `Console` from the list and hit ok.

+#### Test your local installation
+After installation you can test whether everything works correctly by following these steps:
+1. In Eclipse, create a new Project (`File` -> `New` -> `Project`, select `General`, `Project`).
+2. Create a new file and save it as `Light.rebel`.
+3. Copy the contents of the [Light.rebel](https://raw.githubusercontent.com/cwi-swat/rebel2/master/examples/Light.rebel) example to your local `Light.rebel` file.
+4. After you see the syntax highlighting, click on the `run BulbCanBreak from OneLight in max 4 steps expect trace;` line.
-3. Right-click the `src/rebel/Plugin.rsc` and select `Run As -> Rascal Application`.
+5. Click the right mouse button and select `Rebel actions` -> `Run checker (30s timeout)`.
-4. A Racal `Terminal` will start which will automatically load the Rebel2 language definition.
-Once it is done with loading the Rebel<sup>2</sup> language is registered with Eclipse.
-5. Open the file `examples/Light.rebel` (in the `rebel2` project).
-If all is well you should see the specification of a simple lightbulb with syntax highlighting.
-If this is not the case, restart Eclipse and try again!
+6. If all